sp4rkie/docsis-cable-load-monitor/README.md

 files
 -----

-- some files are created in the same directory where the tool resides.
+- some files are created in the directory where the tool resides.
 You may change the directory by means of the '-t' option (see above).
 - graphs

     the program continuously generates graphs depending on the chosen recording length